-Ketogenic diet commonly known as keto diet restricts the consumption of carbohydrates while allows the consumption of a fat-enriched diet.
-A limited quantity of protein is also incorporated with fat consumption in keto diet.
+The ketogenic diet commonly known as the keto diet restricts the consumption of carbohydrates while allows the consumption of a fat-enriched diet.
+A limited quantity of protein is also incorporated with fat consumption in the keto diet.

 Mechanism of keto diet

 When the carb intake is replaced by fat, the body develops a metabolic mechanism called ketosis.
 The level of hormone insulin comes down compelling the fat stored in the body to unbind fatty acids.
 Most of these fatty acids are fetched to the liver where they are oxidized to the ketone.
 The ketones become the source of energy for the body and brain.

 How does keto diet benefit a human body?

 Keto diet is considered a better practice for weight loss purpose.
 The US National Institutes of Health conducted a study on the ketogenic diet and concluded it as favorable for reducing body weight and mass index of obese patients as compared to other diet plans.

 Low carbs also help control diabetes or Polycystic ovary syndrome as it shrinks the insulin levels in the blood.
 National Library of Medicine introduced a ketogenic diet to epileptic children to examine the effects.
 The results of the experiment were productive to the extent that even the medications were discontinued or decreased in children to control the seizures.
 Carb restriction and high fat intake are advised by physicians to control epileptic episodes in children.

 A cardiologist at Bluhm Cardiovascular Institute says: “the ketogenic diet can be effective for weight loss when used in a short period of time followed by the adoption of healthier eating habits.
 Unfortunately, it lends itself to yo-yo dieting (pattern of losing and gaining weight), which increases mortality.”
 This indicates that keto is evidently not a healthy option.
 Let’s discuss the drawbacks of falling with the ketogenic diet.